sambeetdas/Prompter.AI.Support/README.md

 **What is Prompter.AI ?**

-Prompter.AI is a dotnet library designed to simplify the development of applications using large language models (LLMs).
+Prompter.AI is a dotnet library designed to simplify the development of applications using text-to-text generation large language models (LLMs).
 Prompter can integrate with various data sources, allowing applications to pull in and process information dynamically.

 Prompter.AI supports inference with LLMs
 - Azure Open AI